marvic2409/Proton/Action Plan.md

 # What is this document?

 Proton's purpose is ambitious.
-Proton's expectations equally so, but it won't will/wish itself into existance.
+Proton's expectations equally so, but it won't will/wish itself into existence.
 It requires vision and it requires work and beyond all of that it requires ideas and it requires a plan.

 This document (assuming that this project will pick up steam) is meant to